peteroupc/html3dutil/tutorials/glmath.md

 * In a _right-handed_ coordinate system, like in OpenGL, the z-axis points _toward the viewer_ whenever the x-axis points to the right and the y-axis points up.

-If a GLMath method works differently in left- and right-handed coordinate systems, its description will note this.
+If an `H3DU.Math` method works differently in left- and right-handed coordinate systems, its description will note this.
 (In the absence of z-axis transformations, the coordinate system is effectively left-handed.)
 The differences are also noted below.